alvinj/Lightsaber/README.md

 Using Lightsaber
 ----------------

-After a short, initial setup process (described below), using Lightsaber is as easy as it gets.
-Just (a) move your mouse and (b) hear sound effects.
+After a short initial setup process (described below), using Lightsaber is as easy as it gets.
+Just (a) start the application, (b) move your mouse, and (c) hear sound effects.

+Note: While Lightsaber is packaged as a Mac application, and you can put the app icon in the Mac Dock as usual, the current version of Lightsaber does not have a user interface.
+That being said, you can quit it in the usual ways, i.e., pressing [Command][Q] when it's the foreground application, using the menu to quit it, or by right-clicking it in the Mac Dock and selecting "Quit" from there.

 Privacy